2 Days Lisbon Itinerary: What to Do, See and More

 2. Head to Sintra

 Sintra is undoubtedly one of Lisbon’s famous attractions worth exploring.
 Sintra is a small town in the foothills of the Mountains, about an hour away from Lisbon.
 The area is hilly and forested, and it has fantastic palaces and villas, which make it a must-see for most visitors to Portugal.
 Traveling to Sintra from anywhere in the city is incredibly convenient.
-Simply take the metro to the central Rossio station, where you can catch a direct train to Sintra.
-Trains run every 30 minutes, and the journey typically lasts no more than 40 minutes.
-A round trip will cost you €4.60.

 Keep in mind: If you didn’t buy a pass to Sintra, which also includes a bus ride, make sure you have exact cash as you won’t be able to use a card on the bus.
-Also, start your trip as early as possible, as there will be so many people wanting to get in.
+Also, start your trip as early as possible, as there will be so many people in line wanting to get in.

 You will also need to buy a ticket to visit Sintra.
 Be patient, as there will be lines.
 You should be able to pay with your card, but if you want, there will be an ATM in front of the entrance.
-You can get skip a line entrance ticket to Sintra here.
+You can skip a line entrance ticket to Sintra here.
 I highly suggest buying an admission ticket to Sintra online to avoid long lines and save time.

 TIP: Buses heading to Sintra offer charging stations, so if your phone is running low on battery, take the opportunity to charge it while you’re on the bus.
 This can be a lifesaver if you find yourself with a dead battery during your journey